Azimuth1/azimuth1-website/_posts/2020-06-07-envimetric-pfas.md

 ---

-The modified (to account for attenuation and sorption) advection-dispersion equation predicts that the plume should be 1,000 feet long and the concentration of TCE 100 feet from the source should be 10 ug/L; TCE at monitoring well #1 located 100 feet from the source is greater than predicted (let's say it's actually 15 ug/L instead of 10 ug/L) therefore we predict the plume to be greater than 1,000 feet (maybe that observation modifies the prediction to 1,250 feet)
+The modified (to account for attenuation and sorption) advection-dispersion equation predicts that the plume should be 1,000 feet long and the concentration of TCE 100 feet from the source should be 10 \mu g/L; TCE at monitoring well #1 located 100 feet from the source is greater than predicted (let's say it's actually 15 ug/L instead of 10 ug/L) therefore we predict the plume to be greater than 1,000 feet (maybe that observation modifies the prediction to 1,250 feet)

 ---